+Erik Desiderio is a groundbreaking composer and sound designer for film, TV, and interactive media.
 Erik’s composition style is diverse, with a strong orchestral and electronic background.
-He is capable of producing a quirky, ethnic instrument based score for one film, and a large, dramatic orchestral score for the next.
-He excels at combining different musical styles and electronic instruments to create an original soundscape.
+He is capable of producing an unconventional, ethnic instrument based score for one film, and a large, dramatic orchestral score for the next.
+He excels at combining different musical styles and electronic instruments and textures to create an emotionally resonant original soundscape.

-After a rewarding career as a musician, Erik moved to New York to attend New York University and study film scoring where he received his Master’s Degree in Music.
-Erik conducted a live orchestra at Lincoln Center, performing his original score synched to the video.
+After a rewarding career as a jazz musician, where his band opened up for The Roots, and A Tribe Called Quest, Erik moved to New York to attend New York University and study film scoring, where he received his master’s degree in music.
+While in New York, Erik conducted a live orchestra at Lincoln Center, performing his original score synched to the video.
+He earned his bachelor’s degree in music from James Madison University.
 Erik currently resides in Los Angeles.